LSWR G14 class: Livery and numbering

 Under the LSWR, the G14s were outshopped in the LSWR Passenger Royal Green livery with purple-brown edging, creating panels of green.
 This was further lined in white and black with 'LSWR' in gilt on the tender tank sides.

 When transferred to Southern Railway ownership after 1923, the locomotives were outshopped in Richard Maunsell's darker version of the LSWR livery.
 The LSWR standard gilt lettering was changed to yellow with 'Southern' on the water tank sides.
 The locomotives also featured black and white lining.

 Operational details

-The G14 design had originally been intended to operate expresses between Salisbury and Exeter, and were considered to be more successful than their F13 and E14 predecessors.
+The G14 design was originally intended to operate expresses between Salisbury and Exeter, and were considered more successful than their F13 and E14 predecessors.
 However, the class still had most of the drawbacks associated with Drummond 4-6-0s in terms of high water and coal consumption.

-The G14s continued in their Drummond guise without modification until they were withdrawn in 1925 by Richard Maunsell, who put their watercart tenders and numbers to use in new N15 class locomotives.
+The G14s continued in their original state without modification until they were withdrawn in 1925 by Richard Maunsell, who put their watercart tenders and numbers to use in new N15 class locomotives.
+All members of the class were scrapped.

-As a result, no examples survived into preservation.